emmercm/www/src/blog/starting-a-metalsmith-project.md

     });
 ```

-By default `metalsmith-layouts` will look for templates in the `layouts/` directory, so let's create that and a file `layouts/page.hbs` that looks very similar to `src/index.html` but with a Handlebars expression:
+By default `metalsmith-layouts` will look for templates in the `layouts/` directory, so let's create that and a file `layouts/page.hbs` that looks very similar to `src/index.html` but with a special Handlebars expression:

 ```handlebars
 <html lang="en">